 After approx 3 km you will see the wind shelter of Ösjön, one of the most popular resting places of the trail.
 After this there are only a few km to Bågberget (Stonebridge) which is one of the most remarcable phenomena of the trail, a bridge of stone, 10 metres long, between two hill sides.
 The trail continues to Henardalen through forests and over some hills with beautiful rock outcrops.

-Just before Henardalen is a natural spring and at the north-east point of the lake Västersjön is a wind shelter.
+Just before Henardalen is a natural spring (Currently out of order.
+No drinking water in the summer of 2021) and at the north-east point of the lake Västersjön is a wind shelter.